 1. Coordinated all Single-Ship Demo/HF Team public appearances with the Demo Team PA representative or Demo Team Superintendent or Team Chief?
 You can also contact (as a backup) HQ ACC Aerial Events Public Relations POC and/or one of the ACC/PA POCs listed in Atch 11?

-YES[] NO [1
+YES [ ] NO [ 1

-2. Coordinated a listed in Atch • oilot public ap pearances with one of the AFHFF POCs
+2. .
+Coordinated all HF warbird pilot public appearances with one of the AFHFF POCs listed in Atch 11?

-YES[] NO [1
+YES [ ] NO [ ]

-3. 3.
-Ensured commitments are within a 30-minute drive?
+3. Ensured comm itments are wi thin a 30-mini ute drive?

-YES[] NO [1
+YES [ ] NO [ ]

-4. I. Sent the Demo Team and/or ACC Aerial Events all the required information?
+4. Sent the Demo Team and/or ACC Aerial Ev vents all the required information?

-YES[] NO [1
+YES [ 1 NO [ 1

-5. 5.
+5. .
 Planned a 5-minute block for team to make introductions at social events?

-YES [] NO [1
+YES [ 1 NO [ 1

-6. Informed Demo Team Superintendent or Team Chief and ACC Aerial Events office on the specifics regarding visiting VIPs, Dignitaries and Military Officers (O-6 and above) attending social events?
+6. Informed Demo Team Superintendent or Team Chief and ACC Aerial Events office, on the specifics regarding visiting VIPs, Dignitaries and Military Officers (O-6 and above) attending social events?

-YES[] NO [1
+YES [ ] NO [ 1

-7. Planned for es scort to/from e vent?
+7. Planned for esc cort to/from ev ent?

-YES [] NO [1
+YES [ ] NO [ 1